 University of Michigan Consumer Sentiment (UMCSENT)

 A reproducible, monthly demand signal from FRED: UMCSENT.
-We align to month‑end, compute YoY and 3‑month momentum, apply a robust z‑score to the level to capture relative optimism/pessimism, and classify regimes.
-No plotting is required.
+We align to month‑end, smooth the level with a 3‑month average, compute YoY and 3‑month momentum, standardise sentiment with a rolling z‑score (mean & median anchors), and classify regimes with a neutral band to reduce month‑to‑month whipsaws.

 Abstract

-We transform the University of Michigan Consumer Sentiment index into a monthly, classification‑ready signal.
-After resampling to month‑end and forward‑filling, we derive YoY and 3‑month percent changes to capture momentum.
-We also standardise the level of sentiment with a robust rolling z‑score (median & MAD) that adapts to shorter histories.
-The final regime (Bullish, Neutral, Bearish) is determined by combining level context (z) with momentum (YoY/3M).
+We transform the University of Michigan Consumer Sentiment index into a monthly, classification‑ready demand signal.
+After resampling to month‑end and smoothing the level with a 3‑month average, we derive YoY and 3‑month percent changes to capture momentum.
+We then standardise the level with a rolling z‑score that blends mean/standard‑deviation and median/MAD anchors for robustness.
+The final regime (Bullish, Neutral, Bearish) is determined by combining level context (z) with momentum (YoY/3M), with an explicit neutral band to reduce noise‑driven flips.

 1) Data (FRED Identifier)